UGASports - That's What They Said

 Each week Radi Nabulsi, Jake Reuse, and the Hall of Famer himself, Jim Donnan break down everything going on with Bulldogs on-and-off the field (plus a little more) on UGA Sports LIVE.

-Here is a three-minute recap of this week's podcast in which the trio talks about the latest in recruiting, coaching news, player evaluations, and Radi's track specialty.
+Here is a three-minute recap of this week's podcast in which the trio talks about the latest in recruiting, coaching news as well as a David Letterman impression and a mention about the former Heavyweight Champion of the World... plus the coach sings a snippet of a Beach Boys classic.

-This podcast was recorded on Tuesday, before the Todd Monken coaching hire became news.
-Still, there's still some amazing content that you don't want to miss.

-If you want to watch the whole podcast, check out the video below...
+If you want to watch the whole podcast and understand what all the references mean check out the video below.